yogev15/ex3-oop/README.md

 Graph Algorithms methods:

-  connection components - returns a list of all connection components of a graph

-  connection component - returns a list of the vertex connection components shortest_path - returns a list of the shortest path between two vertexes path .
+        connection components - returns a list of all connection components of a grap connection component - returns a list of the vertex connection components shortest_path - returns a list of the shortest path between two vertexes path